ver1am/AtomOS/README.md

   The heart of the OS for the PC platform.

 * **`atomc/`**
   A custom system compiler tailored for the AtomOS ecosystem.
-Designed for absolute fluidity between high-level logic and low-level machine architecture, featuring deep, seamless integration with inline assembly and unrestrictive, highly flexible argument handling.

 * **`atomemb/`**
   The embedded hardware frontier.